 Join us for the LOM Learning Events, which are typically held each fall.
 The learning events give Lutheran Outdoor Ministry professionals the opportunity to learn new skills, enhance their understanding of administration and programming of camps, and network with others across the country in similar job positions.
-To register for the 2017 LTE (details below) click button:
+REGISTRATION FOR THE 2017 LTE IS CLOSED.

 2017 Leadership Training Event (LTE) Administrative Track at Rainbow Trail Lutheran Camp, Hillside, CO, from Thursday November 2 to Monday November 6, 2017.